 First, design your system and add up the gallonage required as well as the length the main line tubing will have to run, then look at the chart to see what size drip hose you should use.
 Most home landscape/garden systems use 1/2” drip hose.
-Very small systems may be run on 3/8” hose while large systems should use 3/4” hose (or break the system into segments or use more than one faucet hook-up).
+Large systems should use 3/4” hose (or break the system into segments or use more than one faucet hook-up).

 For very large agricultural and commercial landscape drip systems, please contact our Certified Irrigation Designers: Angela Albini, Patty Hamilton, and Chad Griffith.